OpenCode alternatives

 - Replit Agent : Hosted coding agent for building, iterating, and deploying apps inside a browser IDE workflow.

-- Codex : AI coding agent for implementation, refactoring, and repo-aware developer workflows.
+- Codex : AI coding agent for implementation, refactoring, and broader computer-use developer workflows.

 Notes